Year ending June 2025

 Training and Awareness

-Given the low risk profile of the industry we work in, in addition to our negotiations with recruitment agencies, we have not undertaken specific training or awareness for staff in general.
-Our ESG Committee are considering our needs regarding training and awareness for the 24/25 year.
+Given the low risk profile of the industry we work in, in addition to our negotiations with recruitment agencies, and supplier due diligence, we have not undertaken specific training or awareness for staff in general.
+Our ESG are considering our needs regarding training and awareness for the 25/26 year.

 To date, we have not found any evidence within our supply chains that would violate modern slavery and human trafficking laws or otherwise contravene Adaptive’s values and commitments regarding human rights.

-This statement has been approved by the Board of Directors and signed by the COO.
+This statement has been approved by Adaptive’s Board of Directors and signed by the COO.